You Can Have Eyelashes That Are Fuller, Longer and Darker with Latisse!

 Have you already had Botox treatment to improve the appearance of facial lines?
 Or considered dermal fillers for wrinkles and dark circles around the eyes?
 Then maybe it is time to enhance your eyelashes, too.

-- Call Dr. Shaun Patel at (786) 509-4055 to schedule a no-cost consultation.
+- Call Dr. Shaun Patel at786-618-5039 to schedule a consultation.
 Together, you will determine if Latisse is right for you.

-- You receive Brilliant Distinctions points which can be applied toward future purchases at Miami Skin & Vein.
+- You receive Brilliant Distinctions points which can be applied toward future purchases at Miami Skin and Vein.

 - Latisse should be applied once daily.

 - Ensure that the face is clean.
 If you wear contact lenses, remove them.

 - Prepare the disposable Latisse applicator (which is included) by applying one drop of medication near the tip of the applicator but not directly on the tip.